bluekvirus/Stage.js/implementation/HOWTO.md

 ### View size measurement error?

-The dynamic theme loading mechanism (deprecated) will potentially race with size measuring in views' `onShow()` functions.
+The dynamic theme loading mechanism (deprecated) will potentially race with size measuring in views' `onReady()` functions.
 This is mainly caused by modern browser's ability to multi-threading CSS rendering and JavaScript execution.
 Make sure you specify theme css in your `index.html`.
 ```
 //index.html
 <link rel="stylesheet" type="text/css" href="themes/[your theme]/main.css">